PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 ## Understanding How Translations Builder Works

-Translations Builder is an external tool developed for Power BI Desktop using .NET 6, C# and Windows Forms.
+Translations Builder is an external tool developed for Power BI Desktop using C#, .NET 6, and Windows Forms.
 Translations Builder uses an API known as the ***Tabular Object Model (TOM)*** to update datasets that are open in Power BI Desktop.
 Translations Builder uses TOM to add and update metadata translations associated with datasets objects such as